 YouTube is a popular platform for video of course.
 But that same popularity extends to their audio library.
 They have a wide selection of royalty-free music that is available for download.

 Soundbible specializes in its collection of sound effects.
 As we have mentioned earlier, the music that you can integrate can go beyond typical songs.
-With sound effects, you can bring more emphasis and comedic effect to make your podcast livelier.
+With sound effects, you can bring more emphasis and comedic effects to make your podcast livelier.
 Overall, Soundbible provides a good selection of free sounds that you can integrate into your podcast for free.

 Silverman Sound Studios (Paid)